 - AA: EPA Ratio (arachidonic acid: eicosapentaenoic acid ratio) — Research shows, "Several studies have shown that an unbalanced AA/EPA ratio in favor of AA fatty acid, leads to the development of different metabolic disorders, including obesity, cardiovascular disease (CVD) and non-alcoholic fatty liver disease (NAFLD)" and "Since AA and EPA are the precursors of the most important inflammatory mediators, AA/EPA ratio is an index to better evaluate inflammation and nutritional status of cell membrane."
 This is my favorite ratio of the omega fatty acids test and the one I focus the most on bringing into balance with my clients.

 - Trans Fat Index — you've probably heard about trans fats.
 They are only found in the food that we eat (the body can't make them).
 These are hydrogenated or partially hydrogenated fats that have negative consequences for human health and should be minimized as much as possible in the diet.

 - Full Fatty Acid Report Profile — a full report on your fatty acid makeup.
 This is extremely helpful for identifying gamma linolenic acid deficiency (GLA).
-Gamma linolenic acid is an omega-6 unsaturated fatty acid that has potent anti-inflammatory effects.
+GLA is a potent anti-inflammatory fatty acid that is important for hormonal and immune system health (as well as healthy hair and skin).
 Signs of deficiency include bumps on the back of the arms, dry hair, and cracked fingertips.